Eggnog is a popular winter drink, enjoyed especially at Christmas time.

 Washington’s personal recipe was; “One quart cream, one quart milk, one dozen tablespoons sugar, one pint brandy, 1/2 pint rye whiskey, 1/2 pint Jamaica rum, and 1/4 pint sherry.”

 His method started with “mixing the liquor first, then separate yolks and whites of eggs, add sugar to beaten yolks, mix well.
 Add milk and cream, slowly beating.
 Beat whites of eggs until stiff and fold slowly into mixture.
-Let set in cool place for several days.”
+Let set in a cool place for several days.”

 Eggnog was created as a way to enjoy a hot milk beverage without worrying about harmful bacteria and is now a loved Christmas drink.